courtois-neuromod/ds_prep/eyetracking/README.md

 **Step 2.
 Offline quality check: raw data quality**

 Assess the quality of each run based on the graphs generated in step 1.\
-Compile a clean list of runs to drift-correct and bids-format (in step 3).\
+Compile a clean list of runs to drift-correct (in step 3).\
-Open the file_list.tsv output file as a spreadsheet, and log in QC info:
+Open the file_list.tsv output file as a spreadsheet, and enter QC info:
-- 1. Add columns "no_pupil_data", "DO_NOT_USE", "pupilConf_thresh" and "notes"
+- Add columns "no_pupil_data", "DO_NOT_USE", "pupilConf_thresh", "Pass_DriftCorr", "Fails_DriftCorr" and "notes"
+- For retino and floc tasks, also add columns "polyDeg_x" and "polyDeg_y"
-- 2. Enter "1" in "no_pupil_data" for runs without eye-tracking data
+- Enter "1" under "no_pupil_data" for runs without eye-tracking data
-- 3. Enter "1" in "DO_NOT_USE" for runs to be excluded (corrupt/no data)
+- Enter "1" under "DO_NOT_USE" for runs to be excluded (corrupt/no data)
-- 4. Detail any issue in "notes" (e.g., gaps, drifts, low confidence data...)
+- Detail any issue under "notes" (e.g., gaps, drifts, low confidence data...)

-Save this spreadsheet as "QCed_file_list.tsv" in the "out_path/QC_gaze" directory.
+Save this spreadsheet as "QCed_file_list.tsv" in the "out_path/QC_gaze" directory.\
-Note that some runs might require the pupil confidence threshold to be lowered from the default (0.9).
+Note that some runs might require the pupil confidence threshold to be lowered from the default (0.9). \
 In QCed_file_list.tsv, enter the new confidence threshold parameter under "pupilConf_thresh" [0.0-1.0].

 -----------

 **Step 3.
 Correct Drift and export plots of drift-corrected gaze**

-Scripts: eyetracking/bids_scripts/et_prep_step2.py
+Script: eyetracking/bids_scripts/et_prep_step2.py

 The script
 - performs drift correction on runs of gaze data according to parameters specified in QCed_file_list.tsv
-- exports plots of raw and corrected gaze positions to QC each run (flag runs that fail drift correction)
+- exports plots of raw and corrected gaze positions to QC each run (to flag runs that fail drift correction)

-To lauch on elm, just specify the name of the dataset directory under /unf/eyetracker dataset\
+To lauch on elm, specify the name of the dataset directory under /unf/eyetracker dataset\
 e.g.,
 ```bash
 ./eyetracking/bids_scripts/launch_etprep_step2_iterate.sh triplets